kby-ai/FaceAttribute-iOS/README.md

 ## SDK License

-The face attribute project relies on kby-ai's SDK, which requires a license for each bundle ID.
+The face attribute project relies on KBY-AI's SDK, which requires a license for each bundle ID.

 - The code below shows how to use the license: https://github.com/kby-ai/FaceAttribute-iOS/blob/3e377692dcd101067ba57033db8a43a84ceced28/FaceAttribute/ViewController.swift#L42-L51